vidyagames998/vidyagames998.github.io/eldenring/index.md

 Fast travel to the first step, equip the rotten stray summon, equip the raisins which can be used to slowly heal your horse, equip the lordsworn greatsword from the gatefront carriage.
 If you don't have the radagon sorseal equipped from Fort Faroth it will have a red x on it indicating you aren't strong enough to use it effectively, sell runes and put one level into dex and then press Y+R1 to two hand the sword.
 The X should go away when at 10 Dex.
 Mix the strength knot from the very first water basin into the physick if you have it (not needed) to give an extra +10 strength.

-If you want to make the fight even easier sell your runes and put most of them in strength.
+If you want to make the fight even easier sell your runes and split your stats between vigor and strength.
 After the fight you will get a halberd that requires 30 Strength, 14 Dex, and 12 Faith.
-Radagons soreseal boosts strength and dex by +5 so I got Faith to 12 and put the rest in Strength.
-After the fight I worked to get Faith to 15 so I could use the finger seal.
-I also worked to get arcane to 12 so I could use the rot breath spell to easily kill a future boss Radahn (this is why I recommend hero over confessor).
-A few points in vigor wouldn't hurt to help being able to tank a hit as well.
+To add to the build you will use the finger seal, requiring 15 Faith.
+Further adding to the build, to use rot breath you need 12 arcane to easily kill a future boss Radahn (this is why I recommend hero over confessor).
+Lastly from Forth Faroth you will get Radagons Soreseal which boosts vigor, endurance, strength and dex each by +5 at a cost that you take 15% more damage which pairs really well early game.
+For the easiest time future points should be split between vigor and endurance until you feel strong enough to tank hits and able to walk around without being overloaded in good gear.
+You can spend some points in strength for extra damage if you want, but it's really not too beneficial past 30 and it's way better to just upgrade your weapon if you want to deal more damage.

 Hop on the horse, walk up to the tree sentinel, summon the rotten stray ashes, drink your physick.
 Sprint into the tree sentinel and press r1/l1 to attack.
 Let the dog take the aggression.
 After each hit, sprint in a circle and come back sprinting into the sentinel and do it again.
 Eventually the dog will poison the tree sentinel as indicated by red smoke and you can run and sit on top the small building to the right until he dies from the poison without worry of the sentinel attacking you.
 This might take a few tries.
 Heal when you need to.
 You need to distract the sentinel from the dog enough so it can attack enough to inflict poison.